2003scape/rscsundae/doc/whydec2001.md

   that players could use for roleplaying and meetings.
   Earlier in 2001, these fully blocked the eastern exit and took up a lot of space, but they don't here.
+  There were also some giant rat spawns easily accessible in the south-east of Varrock.

 ### Items